anderkve/FYS3150/book/using_the_terminal/advanced.md

 When you get the hang of it, you can use the terminal to perform a range of tasks very efficiently.
 On this page we collect a series of examples of slightly more advanced terminal usage.

-**Preparation**: For many of the examples it will be useful to have a test directory with a number dummy text files.
+**Preparation**: For many of the examples it will be useful to have a test directory with a number of dummy text files.
 Here is set of commands that will create a directory called `example_advanced`, enter it, populate it with ten empty files (`file_1.txt`, ..., `file_10.txt`), and finally write three lines of text to each file:

 ```sh
 mkdir example_advanced